dybran/Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/Project-21.md

 -
 I will create 3 EC2 Instances, and in the end, I will have the following parts of the cluster properly configured:

-- One Master node/Control plane.
+- three Master node/Control plane.
-- Two Worker Nodes
+- three Worker Nodes
 - Configured SSL/TLS certificates for Kubernetes components to communicate securely
 - Configured Node Network
 - Configured Pod Network